 Grants are recognised at their fair value where there is reasonable assurance that the grant will be received and all attaching conditions will be complied with.
 Revenue grants are credited to the income statement in the period to which they relate.
 Capital grants and contributions relating to property, plant and equipment are treated as deferred income and amortised to the income statement over the expected useful economic lives of the related assets.
-Deferred income statement over the expected accordance with IFRIC 18, is amortised to the income statement over the related assets.
+Deferred income relating to assets adopted from customers, recognised in accordance with IFRIC 18, is amortised to the income statement over the expected assets.Grants and contributions related to the connection of new properties to NWL's networks, comprising infrastructure charges, new connection charges, requisitioned mains and sewers and adopted assets, are recognised as deferred income and amortised to the income statement over the expected useful life of the connection.